 Open Studio Policy

-Our ceramics studio is open from 8:30 am – 8:30 pm Monday – Saturday.
-The studio is closed on Sundays.
-Each registered student may take advantage of the community class room once a day for up to 3 1/2 hours at a time when classes are NOT in session.
+Our ceramics studio is open 7 days a week from 8:30 am – 8:30 pm.
+Each eligible student may take advantage of the community class room once a day for up to 6 hours at a time when classes are NOT in session.

 Materials and studio fee

-Includes up to 50 lbs. of clay and bisque firing of first box of clay.
-Extra clay and firings after first box have an additional charge.
+Includes up to 25 lbs. of clay and bisque firing.
+Extra clay and firings after first 25 lbs have an additional charge.
 Fee subject to change based on market costs.

 Cancelations